bobleesj/electron-microscopy/README.md

 Formatting consistency:

-> You may check the following with
+> You may check the following with your favorite AI tool:

 - Use sub-bullets (`-`) for details under each step, with 3-space indent
 - Use "in" for software references (e.g., `in TEMUI`, not `on TEMUI`)